About

 That became the first draft of Redemption, which I completed it in just 24 hours.

-In 1998, Pastors Ken and Pat Smith, at Living Word Fellowship in Spring Place, GA, asked that I allow them to ordain me as a minister—not as a pastor in their church, but as a Minister of the Gospel.
-Well, I was already a minister of the gospel, and not inclined to be sent forth again again.
-I had already had hands laid on me and been sent forth in 1993, I saw no need for an ordination.
+In 1998, Pastors Ken and Pat Smith at Living Word Fellowship in Spring Place, GA, asked that I allow them to ordain me as a minister of the gospel.
+Well, I was already a minister of the gospel.
+I had already been sent forth with the laying on of hands and was not inclined to participate in an ordination ceremony.
+I saw no need for it.

-But God had other plans, and led me to submit to the second ordination.
-It was through that ordination ceremony that I received written credentials which opened the door to a brief time of Jail ministry in Polk county, FL., a door which otherwise would have remained closed.
+But God had other plans and led me to submit to the second ordination.
+It was through that ordination that I received written credentials that opened the door for a brief time of jail ministry in Polk County, FL, a door that otherwise would have remained closed.

-When God unexpectedly called me into street ministry, in 1999, he had already fully prepared me for it (although I did not realize it at the time), and I went forth with only the Holy Spirit as my covering.
-He has always been enough.
+When God unexpectedly called me into street ministry, in 1999, although I did not realize it beforehand, he had already fully prepared me for the work.
+I went forth with only the Holy Spirit as my covering.
+That has always been enough.
 I asked no one’s permission to obey God.
 And for two years, often through great adversity, I was called "Pastor" by those who came to my meetings every Sunday morning, at Silver Lake Park in Winter Haven, FL.

 No longer our address (20002)